 Clinical research regulations in the United States

-1. Health and Human Services (the Common Rule):
+1. Department of Health and Human Services (HHS) – The Common Rule

-2. The Food and Drug Administration (GCP standards):
+2. Food and Drug Administration (FDA) – FDA GCP

 Common Rule